 Ambient sound blocking , or for the purpose of this article “attenuation”, is the key to accurate and reliable audiological assessments.
 When conducting diagnostic pure tone audiometry in clinical settings, noise levels should be low enough so as to allow testing of a patient down to -10 dB HL.
 In occupational settings, these levels should be low enough for threshold measurement down to 0 dB HL.

 But aren’t sound booths soundproof?

-In short, no. While there are some very quiet and very specialised rooms, more correctly anechoic chambers, around the world that lay claim to being “soundproof”, the total exclusion of sound for audiometric testing is neither practical nor feasible when looking at the cost and infrastructure required.
+While there are some very quiet and very specialised rooms called anechoic chambers around the world that lay claim to being “soundproof”, the total exclusion of sound for audiometric testing is neither practical nor feasible when looking at the cost and infrastructure required.

-These standards specify the maximum permissible ambient noise levels for an audiometric assessment room/environment.
-When the prescribed MPANLs contained in SANS, ANSI or any other such standard is met, the clinician should be able to test without surrounding sounds affecting the results.
+These standards specify the maximum permissible ambient noise levels (MPANL) for an audiometric assessment room/environment.
+When the prescribed MPANLs contained in SANS, ANSI or any other standard is met, the clinician should be able to test without background sounds affecting the results.